Please help me do better science!

 I’ll post your name or pseudonym (or just “[anonymous]” if you wish) alongside the correction on this page.

 If you don’t want the money yourself, I’ll donate it to charity and send you the receipt.
-By default I’ll give to the Malaria Consortium, currently the most cost-effective charity in the world according to Givewell.
+By default I’ll give to Givewell’s maximum impact fund, supporting the effective altruism movement.

 I’ll keep paying out for errors until I’ve paid 2000 US$ (to be revised if I ever get any grant or funding to support this activity).
 I will alert issues in advance if I ever get close to this limit.